 Unity in diversity

 Tomsk is a bright city!
-Currently the students from more than 100 countries study here.
+Currently, the students from more than 100 countries study here.
 Walking down the main streets you can hear English, Chinese, Italian and other languages.
 The city and universities seek to cultivate an international culture and tolerance; there are various language and culture clubs, supervised by international students and teaching staff, international fairs and exhibition, and others.
 Many of them are conducted by TPU.
-Other important moment is religion.
+Another important moment is religion.
 There are two mosques, a synagogue, Catholic and Orthodox temples, and others.
 People of different religions and culture live, work and study next to each other, it allows building mutual understanding and respect.

 Tomsk is a cool city!
 Winters may be harsh.
 Tomsk barely escapes a subarctic classification with a January daily mean of -17 Celsius (1,4 Fahrenheit) and sometimes the temperature can drop lower.
-Please check out weather network before scheduling a campus visit in winter months.
+Please check out whether network before scheduling a campus visit in winter months.
 However, summer can be quite hot.
 The average temperature in summer is about +19°C (66,2 Fahrenheit), the highest recorded temperature was +37.7°C (99,86 Fahrenheit, July 2004).
 Be ready for cool winter, hot summer, and warm people!

 Official Portal of the city of Tomsk